insysbio/heta-case-mini/README.md

 `/appveyor.yml` : settings for CI/CD in <https://www.appveyor.com/>

-There is a set of directories generated dynamically but not syncronized with repository: `dist`, `tmp`, `meta`.
+There is a set of directories generated dynamically but not syncronized with master: `dist`, `tmp`, `meta`.

 ## Known issues